Jenny657/End-to-end-ETL-ML-Tableau/README.md

 - Add your layer (see Prerequisites) to the function.
 - Create an EventBridge schedule.
 There is a short tutorial [here](https://www.youtube.com/watch?v=lSqd6DVWZ9o&t).

-# 2. City Weather Prediction using SLTM Model
+# 2. City Weather Prediction using LSTM Model

 This repository contains code for a City Weather Prediction model using an LSTM-based Sequential Learning Time Model (SLTM) implemented in TensorFlow.
 The model predicts daily maximum temperature and precipitation for multiple cities based on historical weather data.
 Here's a brief overview of the code and its functionalities: